If you’re planning to climb Kilimanjaro in 2021, you probably have lots of questions about the Coronavirus situation in Tanzania.

 Is Tanzania currently open to tourists?

 In short, yes, Tanzania is currently open to tourists.
-There are no quarantine requirements and you don’t need to produce a negative Covid-19 certificate on arrival.

 Do I need a negative Covid-19 test to travel to and from Tanzania?